Redesigning a hospital mobile app with hospitality and patient experience in mind.

 After users add their favorites, they need a centralized place to view and manage them.
 I explored how we could display favorited resources across various campuses seamlessly.

-I chose the tab bar option, as it avoids overwhelming the user with information for multiple locations, whilst also minimizing scroll fatigue.
+I chose the tab bar option, as it avoids overwhelming the user with information for multiple locations on one screen, whilst also minimizing scroll fatigue.

-#3: How might we aid users in finding resources from the search bar without overwhelming them?
+How might we help users find resources from the search bar without overwhelming them?

 We learned from interviews that 4/5 users used the search bar to find resources instead of the actual resources tab.
-I wanted to introduce filtering to the search bar, so that users could quickly find the most relevant resources and amenities without any friction.
+I wanted to introduce filtering to the search bar, so that users could quickly find the most relevant resources and amenities.

 I chose Version 2 as the preferred method of filtering, as it allows for both location and popularity-based filtering to occur without the user having to make their filtering selections on another popup or page.